Thomasjkeel/FDRI_Chess-rain-gauges/README.md

 - *Red circles* - when gauge is used in daily data only
 - *Yellow circles* -when gauge is used in monthly and daily data

+*no monthly only rain gauges were found in this region*

 <img src="./figures/chess_gauges_and_distance_to_gauge_01_Jan_1980.png" width="500">

 <img src="./figures/chess_gauges_and_distance_to_gauge_01_Jan_2020.png" width="500">